Mar 26, 2026

 The Hardware Reality

-To understand Flash Attention, you need to understand how a GPU is actually built.
-It's not a single bucket of memory - it has a hierarchy:
+To understand why that question matters, you need to understand how a GPU is actually structured.
+It isn't a single bucket of memory - it has a hierarchy:

-SRAM (Shared Memory): The "working memory."
+SRAM (Shared Memory): The working memory.
 Sits directly next to the compute cores.
-Blazingly fast, but tiny - only ~20 MB per streaming multiprocessor.
+Blazingly fast, but tiny - only about 20 MB per streaming multiprocessor.

 1. Read QQ and KK from slow HBM into fast SRAM